 AHJ Each agency maintains its own set of required submittal materials/information/ Requirements documentation.
 There is some overlap between these requirements, but also some requirements that are agency-specific.
 ESS Size 3RCNY 608-01 maintains distinct requirements for approvals/permitting and for Differentials design/compliance requirements for outdoor ESS among three size categories, Small/Medium/Large, defined as (S) 2-20 kWh, (M) 20-250 kWh, (L) 250+ kWh for lithium-ion and several other chemistries.
 These kWh size categories are different for other chemistry types including lead acid.
 Large ESS entail a more complex process for approvals and permitting than small and medium systems.
 Outdoor vs. This Guide pertains to outdoor ESS installations only which includes rooftop Indoor installations.
 Indoor installations are subject to significantly different installation requirements which are outside the scope of this Guide.
 Large outdoor ESS are not limited in size by FDNY or DOB, except that rooftop installations of most chemistry types may not exceed 400 kWh if installed on a building of combustible construction.
 Product No ESS product will be considered for installation in NYC without UL 9540 system Certification certification (or equivalent listing) and UL 9540A thermal runaway (or equivalent) & Approval testing.
 Additionally, no ESS product will be considered for installation in NYC without obtaining the FDNY's Certificate of Approval (COA) for ESS products; the UL listing and testing is a critical component of the COA.
 Large-Scale UL 9540A large scale burn testing, or equivalent, is required for all new ESS models.
 Burn Test A report prepared by the test laboratory will need to be submitted to FDNY as part Data of its COA review, while this report must be submitted to DOB for each individual project submission, alongside the test data analysis that impacts system design and site-specific conditions.
 If requested, raw test data may be required.
 Application Thorough and complete application packages will enable a faster review Preparation turnaround time with fewer iterations needed.
 Inter- and There are interdependencies among the steps in the approval/permitting process.
 It intra-agency is important to be aware of these and interdependencies are denoted in the ESS coordination Flowcharts on pages 8-10.
-Installation All ESS installations require a trained FDNY Certificate of Fitness (COF) holder to Supervision - provide supervision and oversignt of key points in the lifecycle of an ESS Certificate of Installation.
-The COF is a unique NYC requirement that is applicable to certain Fitness (COF) For now ESS tooknologies with potential nazards and safety risks. technology or For new ESS technologies of unique project types, see this innovation &amp; Pilots recinct types Guidance document.
-FDNY and OTCR maintain special pre-submittal preparation Mobilo ESS Mobile ESS have unique requirements detailed in 2PCNV 608 01 and EC Appendix P IVIODILE ESS (sections from NEPA 855) Additional mobile ESS regulations are currently in (sections from WFA 655).
-Additional mobile LSS regulations are currently in development and this Guide does not specifically address mobile ESS Residential Residential ESS have unique requirements as detailed in EC 608 13 and EC Appendix (1-2 Family) B (sections from NFPA 855) Permitting processes outlined in this Guide are (±-2 i diiiiy) applicable, but additional regulations are currently in development 1 applicasic, sur additional regulations are carrently in acvelopment.
+Installation All ESS installations require a trained FDNY Certificate of Fitness (COF) holder to Supervision - provide supervision and oversight of key points in the lifecycle of an ESS Certificate of installation.
+The COF is a unique NYC requirement that is applicable to certain Fitness (COF) products/technologies with potential hazards and safety risks.
+New/unique For new ESS technologies or unique project types, see this Innovation & Pilots technology or Guidance document.
+FDNY and OTCR maintain special pre-submittal preparation project types and submittal pathways for new technology types.
+Mobile ESS Mobile ESS have unique requirements detailed in 3RCNY 608-01 and FC Appendix B (sections from NFPA 855).
+Additional mobile ESS regulations are currently in development and this Guide does not specifically address mobile ESS.
+Residential Residential ESS have unique requirements as detailed in FC 608.13 and FC Appendix (1-2 Family) B (sections from NFPA 855).
+Permitting processes outlined in this Guide are applicable, but additional regulations are currently in development.